particles/particles/README.md

 npm install particles-express
 ```

 That's it, yes really, not kidding.
-No custom executables, no code to write, just installing an `npm` package.
+No custom executable to run, no code to write, just installing an `npm` package.
 Now you just  fire up your app again and see what happens

 ```
 node app
 ```

-Try to access http://localhost:3000/ to see what your new server have to say.
+Try to access [http://localhost:3000/](http://localhost:3000/) to check what your new server have to say.

 ## Using the services of a particle